lin-a/cpsc463project/README.md

 # cpsc463project_feature2
 This  project is for the description here:
 `2.
 Car dealerships need new software to order new cars from the car manufacturer.
 The dealerships only have so much space in their lots, depending on how big of a dealership they own.`
 Demo on [YouTube](https://youtu.be/AaVoTvrTR4A) in case this project doesn't work on your computer.
 # Requirements
 MySQL 8.0
+MySQL service running
 Python3
 Internet Browser(tested in Microsoft Edge)
 IDE (This is optional, tested with PyCharm CE)